wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

       Status:     Active

--  ``Active``: The Wazuh manager received the `keepalive` signal from the agent.
--  ``Disconnected``: The Wazuh manager didn't receive the `keepalive` signal during the last :ref:`Agents disconnection time <reference_agents_disconnection_time>` period.
-This time is configurable through :doc:`/user-manual/reference/ossec-conf/index` and set initially to 10 minutes by default.

 Using the Wazuh API
 -------------------

-In addition, you can check the status of an agent by requesting to the Wazuh API the `statistical information of an agent <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.agent_controller.get_component_stats>`_.
+In addition, you can check the :ref:`status <agent-status-cycle>` of an agent by requesting to the Wazuh API the `statistical information of an agent <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.agent_controller.get_component_stats>`_.

 .. code-block:: none